 - 2. Review: The Zoning Administrator shall provide the letter requesting Secondary Plat, the supporting information, and a comment sheet to all applicable departments and agencies.
 Each department and agency shall determine if the infrastructure improvements installed or proposed to be installed meet any applicable Noble County construction standards and if the improvements include adequate connection to existing and future systems.
 If applicable, each department or agency shall also review applicable cost estimates for reasonableness.
 Each department shall return the comment sheet with any comments or concerns concerning the infrastructure or the project to the Zoning Administrator.
 If it has been determined that Plan Commission review is required, the Zoning Administrator shall forward the comment sheets to the Plan Commission for review at the meeting. - 3.
 Public Notice: Notice and public hearing shall not be required for Secondary Plat. - 4.
 Review and Decision: The Zoning Administrator shall, based on comments from departments and agencies, approve, or approve with conditions, or deny Secondary Plat.
-In cases where the Secondary Plat is being heard by the Plan Commission, the Plan Commission shall review the comments from departments and agencies at a regularly scheduled public meeting and approve, or approve with conditions, or deny Secondary - F. Duration: An approved Secondary Plat and any conditions shall be recorded in the Office of the Noble County Recorder within six (6) months of the date of approval or become null and void.
+In cases where the Secondary Plat is being heard by the Plan Commission, the Plan Commission shall review the comments from departments and agencies at a regularly scheduled public meeting and approve, or approve with conditions, or deny Secondary Plat. - F. Duration: An approved Secondary Plat and any conditions shall be recorded in the Office of the Noble County Recorder within six (6) months of the date of approval or become null and void.

-Subdivision of Land: Minor Subdivision Plat
+9.18 Subdivision of Land; Minor Subdivision Plat

-- 1. Eligible Applicant: An application for a Minor Subdivision Primary Plat shall be initiated by the owner of the land involved in the development or the owner's authorized agent.
-If an authorized agent files an application, a signed and notarized consent form from the owner shall accompany the application. - Restrictions: A proposed division of land that includes one (1) or more of the following shall not be permitted to utilize the Minor Subdivision Plat process: - A new roads or improvements to existing roads, - Divisions of land that result in three (3) four (4) or more total lots with the remainder of the parent tract considered a lot. (i.e. splitting one lot into three; see example below),
+- A. Purpose and Intent: A Minor Subdivision Plat shall provide the Plan Commission with the opportunity to expedite a subdivision approval when the major subdivision process requires excessive scrutiny.
+A Minor Subdivision Plat is streamlined by requiring less support material and by allowing final plat approval to be conducted administratively following the primary plat approval. - B. Project Applicability: A Minor Subdivision Plat can be used to subdivide property within the jurisdictional area of the Plan Commission, but only if the proposed division meets the "Applicable Districts" and "Prerequisites" standards written below. - 1.
+Applicable Districts: The minor subdivision of land shall occur only in the following zoning districts: OS A1 A2 A3 RE R1 R2 R3 R4 R5 LR IS VM C1 C2 C3 I1 I2 - 2.
+Replats: A replat shall consist of two (2) processes.
+First, the existing plat, or a portion of the existing plat, shall be vacated in accordance with IC 36-7-3-10 and IC 36-7-3-11.
+Then, the property shall be platted using the Minor Subdivision Plat or Major Subdivision Plat process, whichever is most appropriate. - 3.
+Exemptions: Condominiums regulated by IC 32-35 are exempt from this subdivision process outlined in this Unified Development Ordinance. - C. Prerequisites: - 1.
+Eligible Applicant: An application for a Minor Subdivision Primary Plat shall be initiated by the owner of the land involved in the development or the owner's authorized agent.
+If an authorized agent files an application, a signed and notarized consent form from the owner shall accompany the application. - 2.
+Restrictions: A proposed division of land that includes one (1) or more of the following shall not be permitted to utilize the Minor Subdivision Plat process: - a.
+A new roads or improvements to existing roads, - b.
+Divisions of land that result in three (3) four (4) or more total lots with the remainder of the parent tract considered a lot. (i.e. splitting one lot into three; see example below),